breeze101792/TradeBot/README.md

 # Potential Risk
 1. Potential Risk (`trading/traderecord.py`): Size inconsistencies may occur between broker and recorder after manual interventions
+2. dynamic load_record to avoid out of memomry on traderecord.

 # TODO
 1. on strategy, do profit check on real time.